mlla0/eventbrite_mlav/README.md

 2. run the `bundle install` command
 3. run the `rails db:create` command
 4. run the `rails db:migrate` command
-5. if you run `rails db:seed`, your web browser will pop up and show all the emails the app sent
+5. if you run `rails db:seed`, your web browser will pop up and show all the emails the app sent :boom:
-6. you can also run the `rspec` command, that should return a well tested app
+6. you can also run the `rspec` command, that should return a well tested app :punch:

 ### the tables that compose the app